Mads Bech Sørensen: 2020–21 season

 After beginning the 2020–21 season restricted to EFL Cup appearances, by November 2020, injury and illness suffered by central defenders Pontus Jansson and new signing Charlie Goode respectively allowed Bech to break into the league lineup alongside Ethan Pinnock.
 After receiving further coaching from Thomas Grønnemark and extending the length of his throws to 40 m, Bech became the first team's throw-in specialist.
 On 24 January 2021, Bech scored his first Brentford goal with the opener in a 3–1 FA Cup fourth round defeat to Leicester City.
 Injury to left back Rico Henry in February 2021 saw Bech deployed in the position until head coach Thomas Frank switched to a 3-5-2 formation in mid-April, at which time he dropped out of the starting lineup.

 Bech's breakthrough season was ended prematurely in May 2021, due to the necessary removal of his appendix and a stress fracture to his shin.
 By that point of the 2020–21 season, he had made 39 appearances, scored three goals and started in all but one match of Brentford's run to the EFL Cup semi-finals.
 In Bech's absence, Brentford gained promotion to the Premier League after a successful playoff campaign.
 He was awarded a promotion medal in recognition of his contribution during the regular season.

 2021–22 season

 Bech returned fit for Brentford's 2021–22 pre-season and began the regular season fourth in the central defensive pecking order behind Pontus Jansson, Ethan Pinnock and new signing Kristoffer Ajer.
 He suffered a medial knee injury on his second appearance of the season, during a 3–1 EFL Cup second round win over Forest Green Rovers on 24 August 2021.

-He returned to the matchday squad in late November and had to wait until 22 December to make his comeback, with a start in a 2–0 EFL Cup quarter-final defeat to Chelsea.
+Bech returned to the matchday squad in late November 2021 and had to wait until 22 December to make his comeback, with a start in a 2–0 EFL Cup quarter-final defeat to Chelsea.
 The departure of Charlie Goode on loan and injuries suffered by Ethan Pinnock and Zanka allowed Bech to start in Brentford's final five Premier League matches of the season.
 He finished a mid-table 2021–22 season with 15 appearances.